metaDAOproject/JTD-docs/docs/motivation.md

 > *Wikipedia*, [September 2023 Edition](http://web.archive.org/web/20230922203543/https://en.wikipedia.org/wiki/Institution)

 Institutions are important.
-By shaping our collective decisions and actions, they can decide whether our societies prosper or falter.
+By shaping our collective decisions and actions, they decide whether our societies prosper or falter.

 Consider, for example,
 the difference of livelihood between the average Somali and the average German.